 You can also select the marker using the Markers: Select key on the front panel.
-The Marker: Select key and the Select Marker side key have the same function.
+The Markers: Select key and the Select Marker side key have the same function.

 6. The Marker X Position menu item is selected.
-Using the general purpose knob or the numeric input keypad, move the marker to a measurement point (see Figure 2-39).
+Using the general purpose knob or the numeric input keypad, move the marker to the desired measurement point (see Figure 2-39).

-The difference between the two marker positions is indicated in the upper left part of the screen.
+The difference between the two marker positions (Marker 1 - Marker 2) is indicated in the upper left part of the screen.